Consultations - Licensing Act 2003

 The bar & music venue's premises licence permits the sale of alcohol for consumption on & off the premises, the provision of regulated entertainment and late night refreshment between 10:00hrs and 03:10hrs (of the following day) Monday to Sunday.

-The application was submitted by A&W Public Health & Regulation - Environmental Protection Team, a responsible authority under the act, and requests that the Licensing Authority considers:
+The application was submitted by A&W Public Health & Regulation - Environmental Protection Team, a responsible authority under the act, and requested that the Licensing Authority considered:

 • amending the current licence restricting the hours permitted for regulated entertainment to 23:00hrs each night to reduce the excessive and unreasonable amount of music noise affecting local residents and the public nuisance that is being caused as a result